mariusavram123/cisco-notes/ENCOR/Wireless-Infrastructure.md

 - The centralized architecture also affects wireless user mobility

-- For example, as a wireless user moves throug the coverage area of the four APs from our figure, that user might associate with many different APs at the access layer
+- For example, as a wireless user moves through the coverage area of the four APs from our figure, that user might associate with many different APs at the access layer

 - Because all the APs are joined to a single WLC, that WLC can easily maintain the users connectivity to all other areas of the network as the user moves arround